 Of course, those two are also delicious, but don´t stop on the common Spanish drinks.
 Be creative and try other not so popular drinks from Spain!

-Today we will tell you about the best Spanish drinks…and not just the alcoholic ones, also the ones without alcohol, the refreshing ones and even the ones for the kids!
+Today we will tell you about the best Spanish drinks…and not just the alcoholic ones, also the ones without alcohol, the refreshing ones and even the ones that are typical during festive days like christmas!
 Everyone will be able to try one of the traditional drinks of Spain

 Top 10 Most famous Spanish drinks